armhold/gocarina/README.md

 We start with three "known" game boards.
 We split them up into individual tiles, one per letter.
 This covers the entire alphabet, and gives us our training set.
-We feed the training tiles into the network one at a time, and calculate the error value for expected vs the actual result.
+We feed the training tiles into the network one at a time, and calculate the error value for expected vs. the actual result.
 We do this repeatedly, until the network is trained (typically requires < 100 iterations).